 Obligations for all importers

-Before placing products on the market, the importer must indicate their details (name, registered trade name or registered trademark, and postal address – usually a number, street, and postcode) on the product.
-Where this is unwarranted due to the nature of the product, the product specific legislation sometimes permits placing these details on packaging, or placing them on accompanying documentation, as an alternative to placing them to products themselves.
+Where this is not possible due to the nature of the product, the product specific legislation sometimes permits placing these details on packaging, or placing them on accompanying documentation, as an alternative.

 - Electrical Equipment (Safety) Regulations 2016